General Information and ECA Reports

 Document Evaluation Eligibility

-You must pass Document Evaluation before you qualify to apply for the Evaluating Examination.
+If you pass Document Evaluation based on that qualification alone, you will then qualify for the Evaluating Examination.

 If you are a US graduate, you must pass US Document Evaluation before you qualify to apply for the Qualifying Examination.